MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 ## Customize the block message for unlabeled PowerPoint messages

 This procedure describes how to customize the message that appears when a user tries to send an unlabeled PowerPoint file to external users.

+> [!IMPORTANT]
+> This procedure will override any settings you've already defined using the **OutlookUnlabeledCollaborationAction** advanced property, and is shown for tutorial purposes only.
+>
+> In production, we recommend that you avoid complications by *either* using the **OutlookUnlabeledCollaborationAction** advanced property to define your rules, *or* defining complex rules with a json file as defined below, but not both.
+>

+**To define your rule using a json file:**

 1. Create a **.json** file, named **OutlookCollaborationRule_1.json**, with the following code: